Simple Pointers for Homeschooling as a Single Mom.

 Phonics for reading.

 In America, kids in every state are behind in reading skills.
-And I genuinely believe this is because we have gotten away from basic phonic skills.
+And I genuinely believe this is because we have gotten away from basic phonics skills.
 They may take longer to learn, but the skills are needed daily.
 And without them, we are poor readers.

 Abeka